MohamedHtitich1/w2m/README.md

 > *"Measuring what matters most for sustainable development"*

-**mwmm** is an R package for sustainable development measurement built around the **temporal entropy weighting** method.
+**w2m** is an R package for sustainable development measurement built around the **temporal entropy weighting** method.
 The core `modified_entropy()` function identifies which indicators "matter most" by measuring how their information diversity (discriminating power) evolves over time.

 ### The Key Insight